GeoLarryLai/pyTopoComplexity/JOSS/paper.md

 | pyrugostiy.py | RugosityIndex | Calculates the Rugosity Index of the land surface | @Jenness2004; @DuPreez2015 |
 | pytpi.py | TPI | Calculates Terrain Position Index of the land or seafloor surface | @Weiss2001; @Walbridge2018 |
 Table: Table 1 \label{tab:1}: Modules contained in the **pyTopoComplexity** package.

+This toolkit detects the grid spacing and units of the projected coordinate system (acceptable in meters, U.S. survey feet, and international feet) from the input raster DTM file (GeoTIFF format) and automatically conducts unit conversions in necessary calculation steps to ensure data consistency and reproducibility.
+Removal of results at nodes affected by edge effects due to no-data values outside the input raster occurs by default.
+Users can define the suitable spatial scale to match their research purposes and choose computational approaches (e.g., chunk processing, faster mathematical approximations) to optimize performance (see details in the **Methods and features overview** section).

 Each module of **pyTopoComplexity** includes a corresponding [example Jupyter Notebook file](https://github.com/GeoLarryLai/pyTopoComplexity/tree/main/example) with usage instructions.
 These examples utilize lidar DTM data (~1 m resolution) from the 2014 ‘Oso’ deep-seated landslide